Ted Harris (company director): Sport

 Harris has a long involvement in sport.
 At Scots College, he was a member of the first X (cricket team), first XVI (rugby team) and tennis teams.
 At Macquarie Broadcasting, he was a sports commentator and editor.
 In 1946, the Dunlop Rubber Company selected him to cover the Davis Cup in Melbourne.
 After joining Ampol, Harris continued to commentate on international tennis tournaments.
 During his time at Ampol, it used sport to sell its image as "The Australian Company" by sponsoring many sporting events.
-His high level of interest and commitment in sport led to him chairing the Australian Olympic Federation 1984 and 1988 Fundraising programs.
+His interest and commitment in sport led to him chairing the Australian Olympic Federation 1984 and 1988 Fundraising programs.
 In 1983, he was appointed the interim Chairman of the Australian Sports Commission and appointed chairman in 1984 when the Commission was established.
-Major developments whilst he was at the Commission from 1984 to 1994 included the successful Aussie Sports Program (modified sport for children), the amalgamation the Australian Institute of Sport and the Australian Sports Commission and three major Australian Government funding injections into sport – Australian Sports Kit (1988), Maintain the Momentum (1992) and Olympic Athlete Program (1994).
+Developments whilst he was at the Commission from 1984 to 1994 included the Aussie Sports Program (modified sport for children), the amalgamation the Australian Institute of Sport and the Australian Sports Commission and three major Australian Government funding injections into sport – Australian Sports Kit (1988), Maintain the Momentum (1992) and Olympic Athlete Program (1994).
 From 1991 to 1994, he was a member of the successful Sydney Olympics 2000 Bid Committee.